-CODAC provides Methadone, Naltrexone, or Suboxone for patients coming into treatment, so physicians can work with patients to choose to best treatment option for each person.
+CODAC provides Methadone, Naltrexone, or Suboxone for patients coming into treatment, so physicians can work with patients to choose the best treatment option for each person.
 The Centers for Excellence model helps compensate for the shortage of certified professionals.
 Rebecca Boss, acting director of the Department of Behavioral Healthcare, Developmental Disabilities and Hospitals celebrates CODAC for “recognizing overdose as a public health crisis and moving swiftly to complete the application process.”

 About 1,700 Rhode Islanders died of drug overdoses between 2006 and 2014.
-In 2014, Rhode Island had the sixth highest rate of overdose deaths per 100,000 residents in the country.
+In 2014, Rhode Island had the sixth-highest rate of overdose deaths per 100,000 residents in the country.
 The US Centers for Disease Control blames a majority of drug deaths on prescription opioids and heroin.

 Primary Care Providers Needed

 Rhode Island is not alone in battling citizen opioid addiction.
 Connecticut recently deployed a three-year plan to combat addiction based on Yale University research.
-In the month of August alone, 27% of those admitted to the New Haven outpatient clinic were diagnosed with opioid-use disorder.
+In August alone, 27% of those admitted to the New Haven outpatient clinic were diagnosed with opioid-use disorder.
 As US Attorney, Peter Neronha recently pointed out, the numbers of those in need may be obscured.
 “Those potentially at risk of death were brought back by Narcan.”
-Naloxone stops the effects of heroin or opioid overdose, stripping the opioid receptor site, and restoring breathing.
+Naloxone stops the effects of heroin or opioid overdose, stripping the opiate receptor site, and restoring breathing.
 “When we realize how many times Narcan is being administered, we start to get a sense of how deadly this problem really is,” offers Neronha.

 Since 1971, CODAC has served the Rhode Island community.
 Its five locations enable a range of outpatient recovery treatment and prevention services.
 Those struggling with drugs, gambling, or addictive behaviors rely on CODAC for compassionate and personalized service.